 The more you complain or are around others who complain, the more you are likely to complain.
 Complaining has significant risks to your health and the health of those around you.
 It triggers the stress hormone, cortisol, which gets you ready for fight or flight.
-Great for prehistoric man to who needs the cortisol to run from the bear but if he was lucky enough to escape, he’d calm after he was safely in his cave.
-We rarely calm down – be go from one situation (getting your kids out the door, driving to work, doing a new task at work you are unsure about, dealing with difficult customers or clients, getting groceries for dinner, driving home in rush hour traffic, fixing dinner quickly, burning dinner, doing taxes, trying to your favorite earring that is missing, realizing your watch is 5 minutes late.
+Great for the prehistoric man who needs the cortisol to run from the bear.
+Unlike us now, if he was lucky enough to escape, he’d calm after he was safely in his cave.
+We rarely calm down – we go from one to another – getting your kids out the door, driving to work, realizing your watch is 5 minutes late, doing a new task at work you are unsure about, dealing with difficult customers or clients, rushing to buy groceries for dinner, driving home in rush-hour traffic, fixing dinner quickly, burning dinner, doing dishes, working on your taxes, trying to find your favorite earring that is missing.
 (Get the picture?
 There’s no safety in the cave anymore.)

 3. Be Kind

 When you are making an effort to change, you need to be super kind to yourself.
 It takes courage to change.
 Give yourself a pat on the back.
 If you beat yourself up, you make it harder for yourself.
 Words matter so use words of kindness to yourself.
 And if you are supporting other people to make changes, then be kind to them, too.
 (Just like you, they beat themselves up, so they don’t need to hear it from you.)
 You can ask yourself or others, what do you need?
 Then do your best to provide it.
 Listen to or sing a song that inspires you.
 Put on some music and dance for 3 (or more) minutes.
 Call a friend, and connect and feel the support.
 Do some mindful breathing or one of the other suggestions for dealing with stress in the blog Stress is Optional – Strategies for Happier Family, Work and Life.